LensVid Exclusive: Nanoha 5X Lens Review and Introduction to Super Macro Photography

 We would like to thank Mr. Shin Yasuhara and the Yasuhara company for sending us the review unit and for their patience and willingness to help and answer our many questions and comments through the review.

-We have included a gallery of additional images of different type of objects we captured during our review process.
+We have included a gallery of additional images of a different type of objects we captured during our review process.
 Some of the images have been created using focus stacking technique in Photoshop.

 You can check out more LensVid exclusive articles and reviews on the following link.